Preface

 be widely regarded as a bad move.
 Part of the concern is security: While it

-takes elevated permissions to put an executable in /bin
+takes elevated permissions to put an executable in /bin, /usr/bin, or the

-like, you only need your permission to put something in $HOME
+like, you only need your permission to put something in $HOME: If your user

 later, you might end up running something malicious on accident.